codeaudit/SayKitSDK/roadmap.md

 #### Always-on Listening Mode

 The ability to speak to an app without using your hands opens up the possibility for much more natural interaction with a dialogue system.
-At the moment, the SayKit preview only supports a "tap-to-speak" mode, but always-listening mode is in the works.
+At the moment, the SayKit preview only supports a "tap-to-speak" mode, but an always-listening mode is in the works.

 #### Context Sensitive Help